Sign in | Register now Like us on FacebookLike Us | Follow us on TwitterFollow Us

-For more than 40 years, Milwaukeeans have flocked to the Lakefront to celebrate Summerfest.
+For decades, Milwaukeeans have flocked to the lakefront to celebrate Summerfest.

 The grounds as we know them today, though, are a far cry from the early days of the festival, which was held in much more spartan environs.
 The first two festivals were actually held at various locations around the city, including County Stadium and the Milwaukee Arena.